TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 45/Genesis 45.15.md

 ---

-And he kissed all his brethren, and wept upon them: and after that his brethren talked with him.
+He kissed all his brothers, and wept on them.
+After that his brothers talked with him.